Blueprint: rapid prototyping

 Build the product UI first.
 Let the data API catch up automatically.

 When you are vibe-coding a marketplace, catalogue, directory, or internal tool, the slow part is often not the UI.
-It is creating tables, API routes, filter metadata endpoints, and joins before the product is valuable.
-RushDB lets you push the JSON your UI already needs, then use labels, properties, values, and records to power faceted search like a serious ecommerce platform.
+It is creating tables, API routes, and filter-metadata endpoints before the product is valuable.
+RushDB lets you push PRODUCT_CARD JSON with nested VARIANT records the way your UI already renders it, then use labels, properties, and property values to power category, price, and stock facets like a serious ecommerce platform.

 Prototype backends collapse when filters become real.